 But, none of these activities take place without proper training.
 Extensive orientation and training measures support direct care efforts, and are on-going.
 Safety is a top priority for Open Arms Care staff.
 Every effort is made to anticipate potential situations, and plan for avoidance.

-Residential homes have a Program Manager and an Assistant Program Manager.
+Residential homes have a Program Manager and a House Manager.
 Together, they are responsible for the overall function of the home.
 They not only ensure that the residence is maintained in a clean and organized manner, but direct all activities, from grocery shopping to medical care!